polyred/polyred/README.md

 ## About

 `polyred` is a software graphics facility written in pure Go.
-It implements the classic rasterization as well as ray tracing pipelines for hybrid rendering.
-Although it is a software implementation, it remains fast as it is optimized to utilize the full power of the CPU.
-The project aims to provide a software fallback for real-time and offline rendering in graphics research.
+It implements the rasterization as well as ray tracing pipelines for hybrid rendering.
+Although it is a software implementation, it remains fast as it is optimized to utilize the full power of CPUs.
+The project aims to provide a software fallback for real-time and offline geometry processing, rendering, and etc in graphics research.
 See a full [features list](./docs/features.md).

 ## Getting started